Heat fusion. The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.

 Global Home Improvement offers flat roof installations for residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home, or evaluate your existing flat roof to suggest the proper services.

-Contact us today to schedule an appointment for a free estimate.
-We serve customers in Allentown, Jersey City, Philadelphia and surrounding Pennsylvania, New Jersey, Delaware areas.
+Contact us today to schedule an appointment for a free flat roofing cost estimate.
+We serve customers in Cherry Hill, Ardmore, Doylestown, and surrounding Pennsylvania, New Jersey, Delaware areas.

 Even the best roofing material available can fail if it’s not properly installed.
 That’s why it’s important to hire a roofing contractor with the resources to complete a quality roofing installation.
 These resources include a courteous, well-trained crew; proper equipment and tools to do the job; and experience with the roofing material you wish to install.